-I understand I am required to maintain a valid driver's license.
-Further, I herewith grant Bonner County the right to investigate my driver's license record at any time.
-My current driver's license is issued from the State of and is License Number

-I understand the operation of this vehicle in a safe operating condition is my responsibility.
-If this vehicle becomes unsafe, it is my responsibility to notify my supervisors immediately.

-I have read and agree to the provisions of this vehicle assignment agreement and the requirements of the Vehicle Use Policy.

-Print Full Name
+I understand I am required to mainta in a valid driver's license.
+Further, I herewith grant Bonner County the right to investigate my dri iver's license record at any time.
+My current driver's license is and is License Number • hicle in a safe operating condition is my responsibility.
+If this ponsibility to notify my supervisors immediately.
+I have read and agree to the provision requirements of the Vehicle Use Poli ons of this vehicle assignment agreement and the icy.
+Print Full Name Signature Date

-Signature

-Date